huangwb8/m2w/README.md

 path_m2w = '<path02>'
 ```

 3. Define `<path02>/config/user.json`.
 You can add many websites like `web01`!
 Please go to the [demo](https://github.com/huangwb8/m2w/blob/main/config/user.json) for more details.
-Here is some interpretations:
+Here are some interpretations:
   + **domain, username, password**:  The information of your WordPress site and account.
   + **path_markdown**: Add as much top folders as you want!
   + **post_metadata**: Default category information.